Charge up your arm cannon and get ready to hunt down some Mavericks; it’s time to list the 12 best Mega Man games!

 Check out list below!

-Mega Man 11 kickstarts this list of the best Mega Man games of all time!
+Mega Man 11 takes the 10th spot in this list of the best Mega Man games of all time!
 It’s also the newest title in our list and boasts some super slick graphics that Switch users can enjoy both on the sofa and on on the toilet!

 Just check out that scene below!
 These games have always been notoriously colourful and detailed when it comes to bosses, backgrounds, and blue super-suits, but this new addition to the Mega Man canon is even crisper, brighter, and more impressive.